samporapeli/solidabis-koodihaaste22/README.md

 difficult, and I'm afraid many of my tests are too much focused on implementation details like precise wordings.
 However, tests are located in the same directory as the components, so keeping them up-to-date shouldn't be too tedious.
-I also found bugs in my components while writing tests, so totally worth it!
+I also found bugs in my components while writing tests, so it was totally worth it!

 I'm proud of my voting mechanism's smoothness and some little details, like closing restaurant list windows from the title bar and automatically loading